collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Read/Write Access and Why It Matters

 An important concept in GitHub collaboration: Do you have read/write access to the repo you want to contribute to?
-Why does it matter?
 It doesn't matter what kind of repo you are contributing to, the way that you contribute to a project depends on whether you have read/write access to it.

 </td></tr>